ray-project/ray/doc/source/cluster/cloud.rst

 Kubernetes
 ----------

-The autoscaler can also be used to start Ray clusters on an existing Kubernetes cluster.
+The cluster launcher can also be used to start Ray clusters on an existing Kubernetes cluster.
 First, install the Kubernetes API client (``pip install kubernetes``), then make sure your Kubernetes credentials are set up properly to access the cluster (if a command like ``kubectl get pods`` succeeds, you should be good to go).

-Once you have ``kubectl`` configured locally to access the remote cluster, you should be ready to run the autoscaler.
+Once you have ``kubectl`` configured locally to access the remote cluster, you should be ready to launch your cluster.
 The provided `ray/python/ray/autoscaler/kubernetes/example-full.yaml <https://github.com/ray-project/ray/tree/master/python/ray/autoscaler/kubernetes/example-full.yaml>`__ cluster config file will create a small cluster of one pod for the head node configured to autoscale up to two worker node pods, with all pods requiring 1 CPU and 0.5GiB of memory.

 Test that it works by running the following commands from your local machine: